 Small Twined Basket*

 Natural hemp, adorned a with red stripe.
-Currently on exhibit at The Institute for American Indian Studies.
+Previously exhibited at the McDonnel-Williamson House and Institute for American Indian Studies.

 5" wide x 6" tall.

 Good size to hold snacks or food.